Burch531/Team-Profile-Generator/README.md

 A Node.js command line application that takes in information about employees on a software engineering team and generates a HTML webpage

-Screenshot of a ReadMe file that is created
+Screenshot of a profile that is created

 ![Screenshot](./assets/Screenshot.PNG)